grassroot-software/grassroot_project/README.md

 # The Grassroot Project

-[The Grassroot Project](https://www.thegrassrootproject.com/) (TOP) is an open-source curriculum for learning full-stack web development.
+[The Grassroot Project](https://www.grassrootproject.com/) (Grassroot) is an open-source curriculum for learning full-stack web development.
 Our mission is to provide a comprehensive curriculum to learn web development for free.
 We help users learn the skills and build the impressive portfolio of projects they need to get hired as a web developer.

 Some of the topics we cover include: